kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 	- No windows or skylights in the factory.
 Only the main opening.
 	- I paid the worker who gave us a tour 2g to stay silent.
 - Clocktower, dinner w/ Lucious
+	- Perse didn't eat, Rem gorged himself.
+	- Asked if we were here to cause harm to dear Agnes.
+I said no, he alluded that we might be assassins.